 In May of 2017, a graduate of Wisconsin Lutheran Seminary was sent to Chattanooga, TN, to start this new church.
 Eric Melso and his wife Jennifer moved down in July.
 For about a year a core group was grown and trained, a space for worship was sought out and the news about the new Lutheran mission was spread.

-Living Hope invites you to be part of the next page in our story now too!
+Living Hope invites you to be part of the next chapter in our story.
 Join us to find hope for your everyday and a place to belong.